Vulvar Cancer: The Basics

 Signs of Vulvar Cancer

-The signs can include:
+The signs can be:

 - Pain with sex.

-- Bleeding and/or discharge.
+- Bleeding and/or discharge from your vagina.

 - Lesions or new skin growths.

 When your healthcare providers think you may have vulvar cancer, they will order tests.
 Some of the tests are:

 These tests need to done, but a biopsy is the only way to know for sure if you have cancer.
 A biopsy: